wilaak/radix-router/README.md

 | **RadixRouter**  | 0.23 ms      | 1,623,718/sec     | 641 KB       | 643 KB       |
 | **FastRoute**    | 3.81 ms      |   371,104/sec     | 555 KB       | 1,337 KB     |
 | **SymfonyRouter**| 12.16 ms     |   910,064/sec     | 1,180 KB     | 1,419 KB     |

+## Handling HEAD Requests

+If you are running outside a SAPI environment (e.g., in a custom server), ensure your GET routes also respond correctly to HEAD requests.
+Responses to HEAD requests must not include a message body.

+## Integrations

+- [Mezzio](https://github.com/sirix777/mezzio-radixrouter) - RadixRouter integration for Mezzio framework

 ## License